RoughlyUnderscore/UnderscoreEnchants/CONTRIBUTING.md

 Example of a good commit message:
 ```
-sum: Adding a new condition flag
+sum: Adding a new trigger

 A new trigger, "PLAYERLEAVEBED", has been added.
 This will allow for users detect
 players leaving their beds.
 Can be useful for some armor enchantments.